mfornace/rebind/README.md

 ### Unit test declaration
 Unit tests are functors which:
-- take a first argument of `cpy::Context`
+- take a first argument of `cpy::Context` or `cpy::Context &&`
 - take any other arguments of a type convertible from `cpy::Value`
 - return void or an object convertible to `cpy::Value`

+You can use `auto` instead of `cpy::Context` if it is the only parameter.
+You can't use `auto` for the other parameters unless you specialize the `cpy` signature deduction.

 ```c++
 // unit test of the given name